szoio/szoio.github.io/_posts/2016-12-18-free-monad-event-sourcing-interpreters.md

 date: 2016-12-08
 ---

 This post follows from the post on [Free Monads and Event Sourcing Architecture]({% post_url 2016-12-08-free-monads-and-event-sourcing %}).
-The event sourcing interpreter implementation was a bit vague, and we will develop it in this post.
+The event sourcing interpreter implementation was a bit vague, and we will develop fully it in this post.

 To summarise the implementation so far, restricted to the command side of the equation, suppose we have a an algebra `CommandOp` and a `publishEvent` method that can publish events of type `CommandOp[A]`.